 For individuals who don’t have chronic constipation or diarrhea, peppermint oil was found to be associated with improving almost all symptoms of IBS.

-Perilla frutescens is a Chinese herb related to mint that’s been associated with improving GI health, especially symptoms of stomach rumbling, bloating, gas, a feeling of fullness, and overall abdominal discomfort.
+Perilla frutescens is a Chinese herb related to mint that’s been with improving GI health, especially symptoms of stomach rumbling, bloating, gas, a feeling of fullness, and overall abdominal discomfort.

 Ginger is another common supplement used to treat IBS.
 Research about it is limited, though.
 It’s known to be helpful against nausea and vomiting as well as reducing stomach pain and improving gut motility — which would lead it to being helpful for IBS.

-Unfortunately, one study found that it didn’t perform as well as a placebo when researchers tested the effects of two grams of ginger a day.
+Unfortunately, one found that it didn’t perform as well as a placebo when researchers tested the effects of two grams of ginger a day.
 However, more research is still being done on ginger; it may prove to be a helpful supplement.

 Over-the-counter medications that contain magnesium include magnesium hydroxide, magnesium sulfate, or magnesium citrate.